 Thermostats that use batteries should be checked regularly to ensure that the batteries are still good, and replacing the batteries may be a simple fix if your HVAC system will not run.
 If your HVAC system is not heating or cooling enough, check your thermostat settings to ensure that it is programmed to operate how you want it to.
 Some programmable and learning thermostats have energy saving settings that may keep your home at a set temperature range that is higher or lower than preferred.

 Resetting the breakers for the furnace and/ or air conditioner can sometimes get an inoperative unit running again.
 However, because the cause of system failure can vary in this situation, we recommend scheduling a service call to inspect the system for potential problems even if the system is running again after resetting the breakers.

 For gas furnaces, make sure that the gas valve is turned on when starting up the furnace at the onset of cold weather.
 In freezing temperatures, check the intake and exhaust pipes for the furnace and knock off any ice that could be preventing normal operation.

 Does my HVAC system need regular maintenance?

 Regular maintenance can help ensure that your HVAC system will operate as intended when you need it most.
-We recommend scheduling maintenance services in Spring and Fall before extreme weather arrives, though air conditioning inspections may need to wait until it is warm enough for technicians to measure refrigerant levels.
+We recommend scheduling maintenance services in Spring and Fall before extreme weather arrives, though air conditioning service may need to wait until it is warm enough outside for our technicians to accurately measure refrigerant levels.